Crohn's disease: Ostomy-related complications

-Common complications of an ostomy (a common surgery in Crohn's disease) are: Mucosal edema, Peristomal dermatitis, Retraction, Ostomy prolapse, Mucosal/skin detachment, Hematoma, Necrosis, Parastomal hernia, and Stenosis.
+Common complications of an ostomy (a common surgery in Crohn's disease) are: mucosal edema, peristomal dermatitis, retraction, ostomy prolapse, mucosal/skin detachment, hematoma, necrosis, parastomal hernia, and stenosis.

 Etiology

-The etiology of Crohn's disease is unknown.
-Many theories have been disputed, with four main theories hypothesized to be the primary mechanism of Crohn's disease.
+The etiology, or cause, of Crohn's disease is unknown.
+There are three main hypotheses concerning the primary mechanism of Crohn's disease.
 In autoimmune diseases, antibodies and T lymphocytes are the primary mode of inflammation.
 These cells and bodies are part of the adaptive immune system, or the part of the immune system that learns to fight foreign bodies when first identified.
+However, auto-antibodies that are diagnostic of Crohn's disease have not been reported.
 Autoinflammatory diseases are diseases where the innate immune system, or the immune system we are genetically coded with, is designed to attack our own cells.
 Crohn's disease likely has involvement of both the adaptive and innate immune systems.
+The other hypothesis is a form of immune deficiency.

 Autoinflammatory theory

 Crohn's disease can be described as a multifactorial autoinflammatory disease.
-The etiopathogenesis of Crohn's disease is still unknown.
-In any event, a loss of the regulatory capacity of the immune apparatus would be implicated in the onset of the disease.
-In this respect interestingly enough, as for Blau's disease (a monogenic autoinflammatory disease), the NOD2 gene mutations have been linked to Crohn's disease.
-However, in Crohn's disease, NOD2 mutations act as a risk factor, being more common among Crohn's disease patients than the background population, while in Blau's disease NOD2 mutations are linked directly to this syndrome, as it is an autosomal-dominant disease.
-All this new knowledge in the pathogenesis of Crohn's disease allows us to put this multifactorial disease in the group of autoinflammatory syndromes.
+The etiopathogenesis of Crohn's disease is still unknown, but a loss of immune regulation can be implicated in the onset of the disease.
+People with Crohn's disease have more frequent NOD2 gene mutations than the background population, making those mutations a risk factor.
+In contrast, a person with Blau's disease and a NOD2 mutation is likely to have the syndrome directly from that mutation, in addition to the mutation making them more susceptible to Crohn's.
+This pathogenesis of Crohn's disease allows it to be placed in the group of autoinflammatory syndromes.

 Some examples of how the innate immune system affects bowel inflammation have been described.
-A meta-analysis of CD genome-wide association studies revealed 71 distinct CD-susceptibility loci.
-Interestingly, three very important CD-susceptibility genes (the intracellular pathogen-recognition receptor, NOD2; the autophagy-related 16-like 1, ATG16L1 and the immunity-related GTPase M, IRGM) are involved in innate immune responses against gut microbiota, while one (the X-box binding protein 1) is involved in regulation of the [adaptive] immune pathway via MHC class II, resulting in autoinflammatory inflammation.
+A meta-analysis of Crohn's disease genome-wide association studies revealed 71 distinct Crohn's disease-susceptibility loci.
+Interestingly, three very important Crohn's disease-susceptibility genes (the intracellular pathogen-recognition receptor, NOD2; the autophagy-related 16-like 1, ATG16L1 and the immunity-related GTPase M, IRGM) are involved in innate immune responses against gut microbiota, while one (the X-box binding protein 1) is involved in regulation of the [adaptive] immune pathway via MHC class II, resulting in autoinflammatory inflammation.
 Studies have also found that increased ILC3 can overexpress major histocompatibility complex (MHC) II.
 MHC class II can induce CD4+ T cell apoptosis, thus avoiding the T cell response to normal bowel micro bacteria.
-Further studies of IBD patients compared with non-IBD patients found that the expression of MHC II by ILC3 was significantly reduced in IBD patients, thus causing an immune reaction against intestinal cells or normal bowel bacteria and damaging the intestines.
+Further studies of people with IBD compared with people without IBD found that the expression of MHC II by ILC3 was significantly reduced in people with IBD, thus causing an immune reaction against intestinal cells or normal bowel bacteria and damaging the intestines.
 This can also make the intestines more susceptible to environmental factors, such as food or bacteria.

-The thinking is, that because Crohn's disease has strong innate immune system involvement and has NOD2 mutations as a predisposition, Crohn's disease is more likely an autoinflammatory disease than an autoimmune disease.
+The thinking is that because Crohn's disease has strong innate immune system involvement and has NOD2 mutations as a predisposition, Crohn's disease is more likely an autoinflammatory disease than an autoimmune disease.